 The study design used for the current research was a completely randomized design (CRD) which comprised four treatments each of which was replicated four times with a control treatment on the laboratory bench.
-Each replicate was tagged as T1, T2, T3, and T4 whereas the control was tagged C1 and C2.
+Each replicate was tagged as C1, C2, C3, and C4.